 Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.

 Describe your unique background, identity, interest, or talent and explain in detail what it reveals about what you value.
 Why is it so meaningful to you?
 This is an opportunity to talk about various topics that are unique to you—cultural heritage, burning interests, outstanding talents, sense of identity, or unusual circumstances.
 Then discuss how this information/revelation/reflection/experience/talent/interest plays out in who you are and the way you look at the world.
 In short, why is the information you selected significant to you and how is it central to the way you view yourself?
 How does the meaningful information you shared help to prepare you for your future?
 How does it influence how you interact with the world?

 The lessons we take from obstacles we encounter can be fundamental to later success.
 Recount a time when you faced a challenge, setback, or failure.
 How did it affect you, and what did you learn from the experience?

-As you reflect on this experience remember your goal in this response is to demonstrate resilience.
+As you craft your essay and reflect on this experience remember your goal in this response is to demonstrate resilience.